 Fun fact: Stinking Bishop cheese from Gloucestershire gets its name from the pear used in the cider that the cheese is aged in.
-And no, they don’t have any available at this new cheese bar in Enmore.
+And after some trial and error on the import front you can now get it at Enmore's cheese bar of the same name.
 Owners Jamie Nimmo and Kieran Day looked into stocking their namesake, but it’s not a cheese that travels well.
 You’re just going to have to content yourself with a super-ripe slice of Époisses instead.

 The larder is very well stocked here and it needs to be, given the fanfare that has followed their opening.
 They source their 'nduja, smoked pancetta and salamis from up near Byron Bay; their smoked wagyu and ham from the Barossa; and they make their own rich, crumbly black pudding in house.

 But it’s the cheeses that are responsible for the queues of turophiles pressing their noses against the glass here.
 It’s $21 for two, $29 for three or $37 for four cheeses and you get to choose each and every one.
 No one is going to sneak a wedge of Manchego on your plate here unless you want it.
 Each board comes with bread and crackers, a small puck of quince paste, muscatels and a fig-and-walnut rolada, but that's all just window dressing for the main event.